oss-slu/5930/twa-matching.md

 To address quality criteria, Big Brothers Big Sisters of Eastern Missouri follows best practices in mentorship and adheres to established guidelines.
 They carefully screen and train mentors to ensure they are suitable for the role and provide ongoing support and supervision to the matches.
+# servant leadership responsibilities:
+As servant leaders in the Big Brothers Big Sisters program, the leaders and mentors strive to positively impact the lives of young individuals by providing supportive relationships, guidance, and role models.
+They work towards enhancing educational outcomes by promoting engagement, performance, and aspirations among mentees, helping them succeed academically.
+Additionally, they focus on nurturing mentees' social and emotional well-being, fostering self-esteem, social skills, and resilience.
+By providing positive alternatives and mentorship, they aim to reduce risky behaviors such as drug use, violence, and delinquency.
+Through their selfless commitment and support, servant leaders in the program contribute to the positive growth and development of young individuals, providing them with the tools and relationships they need to thrive.